 Many people believe that the accident that caused their injury was so clearly the other driver's fault that it is an open-and-shut case for which they can quickly receive compensation.

-Unfortunately, because insurance companies are involved, the process is typically far more complex than that.
+Unfortunately, because insurance companies are involved, personal injury cases are typically far more complex than that.
 Insurance companies are in the business of making money by selling premiums.
 They attempt to hang on to as much of that money as possible by hiring claims adjusters to evaluate claims and pay as little as possible to resolve these claims.
-When a claimant attempts to navigate the claims process without the assistance of an experienced car accident attorney, the insurance company will commonly use tactics to devalue the claim or even eliminate the claimant’s right to compensation.

 Some of those tactics include:

-- Offering a ridiculously low settlement with a short deadline and warning the claimant that they must accept the offer by that deadline or their claim won’t be compensated.
+• Offering a ridiculously low settlement with a short deadline and warning the claimant that they must accept the offer by that deadline or their claim won't be compensated.

-- Getting the claimant to agree to a recorded statement and then asking leading questions to get the claimant to admit fault or give information that contradicts the information they gave to the police at the scene.
+• Getting the claimant to agree to a recorded statement and then asking leading questions to get the claimant to admit fault or give information that contradicts the information they gave to the police at the scene.

-- Convincing the claimant that they need to release their entire medical history for the adjuster to evaluate the claim when the adjuster is just looking for pre-existing conditions they can use to reduce the claim’s value.
+• Convincing the claimant that they need to release their entire medical history for the adjuster to evaluate the claim when the adjuster is just looking for pre-existing conditions they can use to reduce the claim's value.

 What You Can Do to Protect the Value of Your Columbia Car Accident Claim